SharonM-Analyst/Retail-Sales-Insights-Data-Agent/README.md

 ### Step 7 · Validate 3 Answers
 Three answers were independently checked against the source data using direct SQL aggregations and manual table filtering in Databricks.
 Verdicts (correct / partially correct / incorrect) are documented in the write-up.

-### Step 8 · Write-Up Document
-A full Word document was compiled covering all steps, the agent instructions in full, all 10 questions and answers, 3 validations, key insights, business recommendations, and a conclusion.

-### Step 9 · Push to GitHub
-All project files were pushed to this public GitHub repository.

-### Step 10 · Submit via BrightLearn Portal
-The repository link was submitted via the BrightLearn Portal before the 24 May 2026 deadline.

----

 ## Agent Instructions